Benedict Joseph Labre: Life

-Labre set off for La Trappe Abbey to apply to the Order, but did not come up to their requirements.
-He was under age, he was too delicate; he had no special recommendations.
+Labre set off for La Trappe Abbey to apply to the Trappist Order, but was refused on grounds of being underage, too delicate, and having no special recommendations.
 He later attempted to join the Carthusians and Cistercians, but each order rejected him as unsuitable for communal life.
 He was, for about six weeks, a postulant with the Carthusians at Neuville.
 In November 1769 he obtained admission to the Cistercian Abbey of Sept-Fonts.
 After a short stay at Sept-Fonts his health gave way, and it was decided that his vocation lay elsewhere.

 Labre, according to Catholic tradition, experienced a desire, which he considered was given to him by God and inspired by the example of Alexius of Rome and that of the Franciscan tertiary pilgrim, Saint Roch, to "abandon his country, his parents, and whatever is flattering in the world to lead a new sort of life, a life most painful, most penitential, not in a wilderness nor in a cloister, but in the midst of the world, devoutly visiting as a pilgrim the famous places of Christian devotion."

 Labre joined the Third Order of Saint Francis and settled on a life of poverty and pilgrimage.
 He first traveled to Rome on foot, subsisting on what he could get by begging.
 He then traveled to most of the major shrines of Europe, often several times each.
 He visited the various shrines in Loreto, Assisi, Naples, and Bari in Italy, Einsiedeln in Switzerland, Paray-le-Monial in France, and Santiago de Compostela in Spain.
 During these trips he would always travel on foot, sleeping in the open or in a corner of a room, with his clothes muddy and ragged.
 On one occasion he stopped at the farmhouse of Matthieu and Marie Vianney, who would later become the parents of Curé d'Ars.
 He lived on what little he was given, and often shared the little he did receive with others.
 He is reported to have talked rarely, prayed often, and accepted quietly the abuse he received.